Ibarra, Ecuador: Ibarra today

 Today, Ibarra is a mid-sized market city rising in popularity with tourists, yet still retains a very authentic Ecuadorian vibe.
 It has a unique ethnic composition for Ecuador, with the population being a mix of Mestizos, Amerindians (mostly Otavalo people), and Afro-Ecuadorians.
 Ibarra is known for its mild weather, colonial whitewashed houses (giving it the nickname The White City), and cobbled streets.
 The Santo Domingo church houses a museum holding paintings.
 The town is the seat of the Roman Catholic Diocese of Ibarra.

 Markets are on Saturdays, and the main festival is the Fiesta de los Lagos, which is held on the last weekend of September.
 Two colorful parades known as El Pregón and Virgen del Carmen are held on 16 July every year.

 Other town attractions are the many restaurants specializing in local cuisine, along with the clubs, discos and a paragliding club.

 Andrea Scacco was elected to be the new mayor of Ibarra in 2019 planning to reduce xenophobia and to create a women's refuge in the city.

 Climate

 Ibarra features a warm-summer mediterranean climate (Csb) under the Köppen climate classification.
 This is possible due to the town's high elevation (7,300 ft) in the Ecuadorian Andes providing cooler temperatures and a seasonal rain-shadow characteristic.
 The dry/warm season is technically local winter due to the town's location being south of the Intertropical Convergence Zone from June to September.
-However, since Ibarra is located just north of the equator this season could be classified as a summer.
+However, since Ibarra is located just north of the equator, this season could be already be classified as summer.
 The highland climate is mild all year round.